Enter Search Query:

 After I left Split Enz, Neil, out of guilt and loyalty, carried it on for a while.
 But he needed at that stage to find out who he was, because he had joined my band and was still living in my world, with my friends and the people I’d met.
 I remember sitting him down and saying: “I think you should form your own band.”
 So he did: he formed Crowded House.
 It wasn’t like he needed me to tell him that, but it probably gave him a kick-start.

 Neil and I didn’t write together until we wrote some songs for Woodface [the 1991 Crowded House album] and I joined the band.
 When we wrote the song ‘Weather with You’, it was a perfect division of labour.
-I had the opening two chords and the line “Walking round the room singing ‘Stormy Weather’,” and Neil came back with “At 57 Mount Pleasant Street”.
+I had the opening two chords on the guitar, Em7 to A9, and the line “Walking round the room singing ‘Stormy Weather’,” and Neil came back with “At 57 Mount Pleasant Street”.
 Actually, one of our two sisters lived at Mount Pleasant Road, and not at number 57 – so it was just a phrase that sang well.
-We took it from there, and a day or two later I realised this part I had, “Everywhere you go, you always take the weather with you,” would fit perfectly.
+We took it from there, and completed the verse and the bridge (“Things ain’t cookin’ in my kitchen…”).
+Then a day or two later I realised this part I had, “Everywhere you go, you always take the weather with you,” would fit perfectly, would hammer it home.

 Neil and I challenge each other and provoke and stimulate each other in a way that’s hard to explain.
 Making Everyone Is Here, there were frustrations with some of the songs.
 He finds it hard to cut off all possibilities.
 He’ll be like, “What if…” and he’ll keep chasing something, right up to the mastering stage.
-Because of that, you can get some really great music – but it can also drive you crazy.
+That’s a kind of perfectionism, but it’s also a kind of inability to make a decision.
+But because of that, you can get some really great music – but it can also drive you crazy.

 But Mum was never happier that when Neil and I were working together.
 She died four years ago, and in a sense we did Everyone Is Here for her.
 She used to play piano herself – everything in the same kind of swing time – and she was our first great audience.
 Here eyes would be shining.
 You couldn’t play long enough for her – she loved everything we did.